 The Compensation Committee reviews executive compensation relative to marketplace norms on a regular basis and historically has followed a practice of refreshing this data every few years.
-The Compensation Committee last conducted a comprehensive review of executive compensation working with the Hay Group in fiscal 2015.
-The Hay Group was again consulted in fiscal 2016 in connection with preliminary plan design.
-The Hay Group was not consulted in Fiscal 2017.
+The Compensation Committee last conducted a comprehensive review of executive compensation working with the Hay Group during the fiscal year ended July 31, 2015 ("Fiscal 2015").
+The Hay Group was again consulted in during the fiscal year ended July 31, 2016 ("Fiscal 2015") in connection with preliminary plan design.
+The Hay Group was not consulted in Fiscal 2017 and 2018.